ebird/ebirdst/docs/articles/applications.md

 caution because the models give *relative* rather than absolute abundance.
 For example, species differ in their detectability, and this may cause differences in relative abundance.
-To address this, rather than use the relative abundance within Kansas, we’ll calculate the proportion of the global modeled population falling within Kansas.
+To address this, rather than use the relative abundance within Montana, we’ll calculate the proportion of the global modeled population falling within Montana.
 Since proportion of population is a ratio of relative abundance values, it helps to control for difference in detectability, allowing us to compare multiple species.

 Following a similar approach to that used for the single species chronology above, we’ll estimate migration chronologies for a suite of